 Definitions

-Caller identity: The originating phone number included in call signaling used to identify the caller for call screening purposes.
+Caller ID: The originating phone number included in call signaling used to identify the caller for call screening purposes.
 In some cases, this may be the Calling Line Identification or Public User Identity.
 For the purposes of this study, the caller identity may be set to an identity other than the caller’s Calling Line Identification or Public User Identity.

 End user/consumer: Used interchangeably to refer to a customer of telecommunications service that is not a carrier or a device, and for whom the service was ultimately created or intended.

 Normal call profile: The display of all identity information/services the end user subscribes to, outside the mitigation services that include analytics.

+'verstat' tel URI: a parameter used in either the P-Asserted Identity header field or From header field (in a SIP request) to convey the status of calling number verification performed by the home network.

 Acronyms & Abbreviations